joachimvh/community-server-article/content/related-work.md

 Figure out what CSS does better than other solutions {:.todo}

+<span class="comment" data-author="RV">More specifically: why off-the-shelf LDP solutions would not do</span>

 use more complex request (PATCH) to explain why CSS handles this better
 - NSS would not be able to add ACP instead of ACL